1roody/1roody/README.md

 > I'm a Back-end Developer With 2 Years of Experience in NodeJS and other multiple languages.

-> Currently focusing in Offensive Security.
+> Currently focusing in Application Security.
 ```

 ---